What is Gavreto?

 - have bleeding problems

 - plan to have surgery.
+You should stop taking Gavreto at least 5 days before your planned surgery.
 See "What are the possible side effects of Gavreto?"

 - are pregnant or plan to become pregnant.
 Gavreto can harm your unborn baby.